Everything you ever wanted to know about pregnancy and beyond

-- Minimal intervention pain management — Nitrous oxide, sometimes referred to as laughing gas, is a decades old proven method to manage pain during labor.
+- Minimal intervention pain management — Nitrous oxide, sometimes referred to as laughing gas, is a decades-old proven method to manage pain during labor.
 It allows you to have control over how much pain relief you need and when you need it.

 - IV pain medication — You can choose IV pain medication to dull your pain, which will not interfere with the progression of labor or your ability to push during delivery.

 - Epidural — You can have peace of mind that if you need more pain control, you can get an epidural with virtually no waiting.
 Epidurals block the pain almost instantly.
-At hospitals, more than half of the women giving births choose epidural anesthesia.
+At hospitals, more than half of the women giving birth choose epidural anesthesia.

 Breastfeeding is one of the greatest gifts you can give to your baby and the baby can give you.
-Your breast milk is the ideal mix of proteins, vitamins, and fat for your baby which bolsters immunity against infections, reduces risk of getting asthma and allergies, helps in digestion, and promotes brain development.
-And for you the mother, it is a great away to get rid of those extra pounds gained during pregnancy, restores uterus to its original size, and reduce your risk for osteoporosis, heart disease, high blood pressure, and breast, and ovarian cancer in your lifetime.
+Your breast milk is the ideal mix of proteins, vitamins, and fat for your baby which bolsters immunity against infections, reduces the risk of getting asthma and allergies, helps in digestion, and promotes brain development.
+And for you the mother, it is a great away to get rid of those extra pounds gained during pregnancy, restores uterus to its original size, and reduces your risk for osteoporosis, heart disease, high blood pressure, and breast, and ovarian cancer in your lifetime.